Harry Clarke (footballer, born 2001): Ross County

 On 2 August 2021, Clarke was loaned to Scottish Premiership side Ross County for the 2021–22 season.
 The loan came to an end on 3 January 2022.

 Hibernian

 On 6 January 2022, Clarke was loaned to Scottish Premiership side Hibernian.
 Clarke missed several weeks due to injury, and made his debut (and scored) on 2 April in a 1–1 draw with Dundee United.
 The loan had been due to run for 18 months, but Arsenal exercised a break clause in the deal during June 2022.

 Stoke City

 On 20 June 2022, Clarke joined Stoke City on loan for the 2022–23 season.
 Clarke made 20 appearances for Stoke, scoring twice against Blackpool and Burnley before being recalled by Arsenal in January 2023.

 Ipswich Town

 In January 2023, Clarke joined Ipswich Town for an undisclosed fee.
 He had previously played for the club at youth level, prior to joining Arsenal's academy in 2015.

+During Ipswich's 4–3 loss to Brentford in October 2024, Clarke became only the second player since Jan Bednarek in February 2021 in Premier League history to score an own goal, concede a penalty and receive a red card in the same game.
+The own goal was later overturned and awarded to Yoane Wissa.

+On 29 January 2025, Clarke joined Championship club Sheffield United on loan for the remainder of the season.